Chessington World of Adventures: Theme Park

 Chessington World of Adventures opened on 6 July 1987.
-Its main ethos centres around the idea of bringing together a collection of the different cultures and experiences from around the world; a considerable amount of the park is built on the stereotypical setting of each area it is focused on.
-Major attractions include: Vampire, Dragon's Fury, KOBRA, Zufari: Ride into Africa, Scorpion Express, Mandrill Mayhem and Croc Drop.
+Its original theme was cultural locations from around the world.
+Major attractions include: Vampire, Dragon's Fury, Zufari: Ride into Africa, Mandrill Mayhem and Croc Drop.

-The theme park comprises 11 themed lands, each with a cultural setting.
+The theme park comprises 11 themed lands.
 The central area of the park, Adventure Point, resembles an old English market town, whereas Land of the Tiger is themed around China with the water ride Tiger Rock being there since 1987, but being rethemed to Tiger Rock (and the surrounding area) in 2018.
-Mexicana is inspired by a small town in America's old far-west.
 Shipwreck Coast is a nautical adventure land.
-Wild Woods is modeled on a central European high street with Bavaria in Germany and the Transylvania region of Romania as its key influences.
+Wild Woods is modelled on a central European high street with Bavaria in Germany and the Transylvania region of Romania as its key influences.
 Forbidden Kingdom is based on Ancient Egypt with hieroglyphics carved onto its surroundings.
 Wanyama Village and Reserve is based on an African Safari, and the Rainforest is based on the Amazon.
-Land of the Dragons is one of the two "fantasy" themed area of the theme park and is a self-contained dragon-themed land with rides mostly for young children except for Dragons Fury, a big spinning rollercoaster that surrounds the area.
+Land of the Dragons is one of the two "fantasy" themed area of the theme park and is a self-contained dragon-themed land with rides mostly for young children except for Dragons Fury, a family-thrill spinning rollercoaster that surrounds the area.
 The other one is World of Jumanji, which is based on the movies of the same name, with mostly thrill rides in the area.